Why would you need a California King bed?

 The California king was made for those who are well over six feet tall...but then the question has to be asked: Is there anything bigger?

-Yes, there is something bigger than California king mattresses.
+Yes, there is something bigger than the California king bed.
 In fact, there are quite a few much larger beds—and when compared collectively, the California king hardly seems large anymore!

 After the California King mattress, you have: